Early lung cancer is being caught sooner than ever

 These checks are allowing us to get ahead of lung cancer for the first time, catching the disease at the earliest opportunity, often before symptoms even start, and treating it with an aim to cure.

-“So many people have already benefitted from having a lung health check but there are also a lot of people who have been invited and not taken up the opportunity, so I urge anyone who receives an invitation to have the check – even if you feel well, even if you have no symptoms, even if you’re convinced there’s nothing wrong!
-You have been invited for a reason and when it comes to lung cancer, it is always best to check.”
+“So many people have already benefitted from a lung health check, but many others have been invited and not taken it up.
+I urge anyone who receives an invitation to have the check – even if you feel well, even if you have no symptoms, even if you think nothing is wrong.
+You have been invited for a reason.
+With lung cancer, it is always best to check.”

-The new campaign highlights the often asymptomatic nature of early-stage lung cancer to a bid to encourage those invited to have their check even if they feel well and have no symptoms.
+The new campaign highlights that early-stage lung cancer often shows no symptoms.
+Its goal is to encourage everyone invited to take the check, even if they feel healthy.

-“Thanks to the hugely successful of symptom awareness campaigns run over the past decade, there is a better understanding of potential lung cancer symptoms, such as a persistent cough,” continues Paula.
-“However, this knowledge may actually be hindering attendance of the lung health check.
+“Thanks to successful symptom awareness campaigns over the past decade, people now better understand potential lung cancer signs, such as a persistent cough,” says Paula.
+“However, this knowledge may actually stop some from attending a lung health check.

-“People understandably presume with a disease as serious as lung cancer, you would have adequate warning signs like a cough or shortness of breath.
-They therefore assume that because they don’t have these symptoms, or are generally well in themselves, they don’t need the check.
-Our new campaign explains that this isn’t necessarily the case, and it is always best to get checked out.”
+“Many people assume that with a disease as serious as lung cancer, they would notice clear warning signs like a cough or shortness of breath.
+They think that if they feel well, they don’t need a check.
+Our new campaign explains that this isn’t always true.
+It is always best to get checked.”

-Now at 43 sites across the country, the mobile trucks scan those most at risk from lung cancer, including current and ex-smokers, inviting them for an on-the-spot chest scan for those at the highest risk.
-Advice to help people stop smoking is also provided to those who attend.
+Now at 43 sites across the country, the mobile trucks scan people most at risk of lung cancer, including current and ex-smokers.
+They invite those at highest risk for an on-the-spot chest scan.
+Staff also give advice to help people stop smoking.

-Not only do the lung trucks scan for cancer, but they have also identified thousands of people with other undiagnosed conditions including respiratory and cardiovascular disease, enabling them to access the treatment they need earlier, and helping to prevent potential hospitalisations.
+The lung trucks do more than scan for cancer.
+They have identified thousands of people with other undiagnosed conditions, including respiratory and cardiovascular disease.
+This allows people to get treatment earlier and helps prevent potential hospitalisations.